 READINGS: Isaiah 35:1-6, 10/ James 5:7-10 / Matthew 11:2-11

 3rd Sunday of Advent

-Isaiah prophesied that the expected Messiah would be called ‘Emmanuel’, which means ‘God-with-us’ (Is.
-7:14).
-And on several other occasions the prophet indicated what would be the proof of the arrival/presence of the Messiah.
-In today’s first readings, for instance, the prophet said the proof of the ministry of God-with-us is that: ‘the eyes of the blind shall be opened, and the deaf shall hear.
-Then the lame shall leap like a deer, and the tongue of the dumb sing’ (Is.
-35:5-6).
+Isaiah prophesied that the expected Messiah would be called ‘Emmanuel’, which means ‘God-with-us’ (Isaiah 7:14).
+He then indicated what would be the proof of the arrival/presence of the Messiah.
+In today’s first readings, for instance, the prophet said that the proof of the ministry of God-with-us is that: ‘the eyes of the blind shall be opened, and the deaf shall hear.
+Then the lame shall leap like a deer, and the tongue of the dumb sing’ (Isaiah 35:5-6).

 We who are spiritually blind can be given new sight to see the goodness of the Lord in our life and in the world as a whole!

 We who are spiritually lame can have our spiritual limbs strengthened to be up and doing about God’s work – of witnessing with our life and words that Jesus is God-with-us!

 We who are spiritual lepers because of our sins can be cleansed by the precious blood of Jesus!